richtabor/MerlinWP/README.md

 add_filter( 'merlin_import_files', 'merlin_local_import_files' );
 ```

+#### Multiple demo imports?
+If you have multiple demo imports, then just define multiple arrays with appropriate data.
+For an example of two predefined demo imports, please look at the ` merlin-filters.php` file.

 ### 4. Add filters

 Inside the package download exists a `merlin-filters.php` file which includes examples of the different filters you may use to modify Merlin.
 A primary example would be to use to `merlin_generate_child_functions_php` filter to modify the contents of the generated child theme's `functions.php` file.